turingschool/backend-curriculum-site/module1/lessons/modules.md

 end
 ```

 * Create an `Engine` module to extract the `start` and `stop` methods.
+(Yes, we know this isn't following the "-able" naming conventions, but this is not a rule).
-* Take the code from the discussion and implement a `AirConditioning` module that is mixed into both classes.
-* Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).
+* Create an `Airconditionable` module that is mixed into both classes.
+Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).
+It's up to you what you want to name these methods.

-DISCUSS: Why didn't I just tell you to have a 'Vehicle' module that could hold engine and AC?
-What might the benefit of those being separated be?

-BONUS:
 * Now that stop and start are extracted to the module, add back in a start or stop method in one of your class.
 Have it return the string "WAIIIIIIIT".
 What happens when you run this method?
 Why?

 ## Summary
+* In the exercise above, why didn't we just tell you to have a 'Vehicle' module that could hold engine and AC?
+What might the benefit of those being separated be?
 * What is a module?
 How is it different than a class?
-* How do you use a module?
+* How do you allow a class to have access to module methods?

 ## Additional Reading